 Step 2: Disciplinary hearing:

 Prior to the hearing the employer should supply any information relevant to the allegation allowing the employee sufficient time to consider the detail and prepare their defence.
+The employee must take all reasonable steps to attend the meeting.
 After the meeting the employer should inform the employee of the decision and offer the right to appeal.

 Step 3: Disciplinary appeal:

-If the employee wishes to appeal he or she will inform the employer within five working days.
+If the employee wishes to appeal he or she will inform the employer.
 The employer will invite the employee to a further hearing to discuss the appeal.
+The employee must take all reasonable steps to attend the meeting.
 The final decision will be communicated to the employee.